taosdata/TDengine/docs/en/14-reference/02-tools/09-taosdump.md

 `taosdump` is a TDengine data backup/recovery tool provided for open source users, and the backed up data files adopt the standard [Apache AVRO](https://avro.apache.org/)
   Format, convenient for exchanging data with the external ecosystem.
- Taosdump provides multiple data backup and recovery options to meet different data needs, and all supported options can be viewed through -- help.
+ Taosdump provides multiple data backup and recovery options to meet different data needs, and all supported options can be viewed through --help.

 ## Installation

 Taosdump provides two installation methods:

--Taosdump is the default installation component in the TDengine installation package, which can be used after installing TDengine.
-For how to install TDengine, please refer to [TDengine Installation](../../../get started/)
+- Taosdump is the default installation component in the TDengine installation package, which can be used after installing TDengine.
+For how to install TDengine, please refer to [TDengine Installation](../../../get-started/)

--Compile and install taos tools separately, refer to [taos tools](https://github.com/taosdata/taos-tools) .
+- Compile and install taos tools separately, refer to [taos tools](https://github.com/taosdata/taos-tools) .

 ## Common Use Cases